Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/Flight_Delays_Analysis.md

 3. **On-Time Flights**
    * Out of the total of 6 million flights, 4 million (62%) were on time.
    * Chicago is the leading city with the maximum number of flights (366.8K), followed by Atlanta (346.8K) and Dallas-Fort Worth (239.6K)
-   * Saturday was the day with the maximum of On-Time flights whereas Monday was the day with fewer On-Time flights.
+   * Saturday was the day with the maximum number of On-Time flights, whereas Monday was the day with the fewest On-Time flights.
 4. **Cancellation by Day**
    * Flight cancellations peaked on Monday (2.6%), followed by Tuesday (1.9%) and Sunday (1.7%).
    * Flight cancellations were lowest on Friday, 4 (1.1%), followed by Wednesday and Saturday (1.3%).